World Athletics opens door for 'innovative' formats at Olympics

 The two major meetings of international athletics have been precluded thus far in hosting an “innovative” format, such as the introduction of a decisive final test in the long jump.

-"World Championships and Olympic Games (are) no longer excluded from competitions where events may be held in an alternative format," said World Athletics in a press release.
+“World Championships and Olympic Games (are) no longer excluded from competitions where events may be held in an alternative format,” said World Athletics.

 “I hope this idea will stop after this season,” the double Olympic and four-time world champion tweeted at the time.